mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

   <figcaption>Setting up separate browser profiles in Chrome</figcaption>
 </figure>

 This seemingly minor speed bump prevents me from mindlessly popping open a new tab and visiting time-waster sites.
 To visit Facebook, I have to consciously choose it.
-It also means that if I visit Facebook for other reasons, such as finding information for a local business, I don't see any personal notifications because I'm not signed in.
+It also means that when visiting Facebook for other reasons, such as finding information for a local business, Facebook can't show me personal notifications because I'm not signed in.

 This is sufficient for sites like Facebook or Twitter that are near useless when you're signed out.
 For others, like a news site, I add its URL to uBlock Origin's filter rules.
 That way, any time I visit out of habit, uBlock Origin reminds that I need to explicitly choose to visit the site in my time-waster browser.